johnnyrayalt/pdxmeetupserver/README.md

 ## About
 This server app stores information about a user.
 This includes the users name, a photo url, and a list of tech events they are interested in attending in the Portland area.

+The front end repo for this project is located here: https://github.com/Pabarreyro/meet-match

 This is a student project and meant to be for documentation purposes only.

 If you wish to clone this repo, you will need to set up your own host.